irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 ### Skills/Perks
 <ins>Damage resistance</ins>
-Damage resistance skills are now additive instead of multiplicative.
-For more info scroll down to [Global changes - skills](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Weapons.md).
+All damage resistance upgrades are now additive instead of multiplicative.
+For more info scroll down to [Global changes - skills](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/General_and_Skills.md#skills).

-Otherwise, amount of changes for both skills and perks is too vast to sum up, so you should check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
+Extent of changes is too vast to sum up, so you should check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
 Check out whatever you think might be interesting :)

 Most perks received minor updates to improve their design (mostly on DS difficulty), with only 3 perks gaining "major" updates.
 Go over general/neutral perk deck cards on the [perk](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md) page, since they apply to all perks.
 Additionaly, 3 new custom perks were added - "Brawler", "Speed Junkie" and "Guardian".